 While false positives can occur, confirmatory testing uses more specific methods.
 These include gas chromatography-mass spectrometry (GC-MS) or liquid chromatography-tandem mass spectrometry (LC-MS/MS), which can help distinguish between true positive and false positive results.
 By using these precise techniques, laboratories can provide more accurate and trustworthy results, helping to prevent unwarranted consequences for the individuals being tested.
 Additionally, being informed about potential false positives and transparent about substance use ensures a smooth, reliable testing process.

 Are you or a loved one struggling with cocaine addiction?
 Understanding how long cocaine stays in your system is crucial for seeking help and embarking on the journey to recovery.
-At our Wisconsin Recovery Institute, we offer compassionate and comprehensive support, guiding you through every step of the recovery process.
+At our Wisconsin Recovery Institute in Fond du Lac, we offer compassionate and comprehensive support, guiding you through every step of the recovery process.

 Don’t let cocaine addiction control your life any longer.
 Take the first step towards freedom by reaching out to our experienced team today.
 We offer personalized treatment plans, evidence-based therapies, and a supportive community to help you overcome addiction and reclaim your life.
 Contact us now to take the first step towards a brighter, healthier future.